I rolled up my sleeve because …

 - Check your local health department or hospital website to find out their process or for registration forms.
 On the left side of the page above the map of Michigan, select your county or the City of Detroit.
 Next, on the right side of the page, click on the link under “COVID-19 Vaccine Information.”

 - Meijer is now offering COVID-19 vaccinations for walk-in or by appointment, making it even more convenient for you to receive a shot.
-Bonus: Meijer is also offering a coupon for $10 off your next purchase if you complet your vaccination series at a Meijer store!
+Bonus: Meijer is also offering a coupon for $10 off your next purchase if you complete your vaccination series at a Meijer store!

 - Check additional vaccination sites, such as local pharmacies like Rite Aid, Kroger, Walmart (Mid/Central and Northern MI) or Snyder Drugs (U.P. residents).